-PMC 117 PUMPS AND PIPING SYSTEMS (2T.
-3M) 3 credits
+PMC 117 PUMPS AND PIPING SYSTEMS

+(2T, 3M) 3 credits This course is a survey of the various types of number

 This course is a survey of the various types of pumps and piping systems used in industry.
 Emphasis is placed on basic science, flow of fluids, types, applications, installation and operation of centrifugal, rotary, diaphragm and reciprocating.
 Types of pipe, materials, tubes, hoses, codes, fittings, traps, valves, strainers, supports and an intro to piping drawings are included.
 Upon completion, students should have knowledge of pumps and piping systems.